timschneeb/OnyxTweaks/README.md

 Tiles
 * Show Black & white mode tile on all devices
-* Show split screen tile on all devices
+* Show split-screen tile on all devices

 ### Recents